diilshhad/fake-news-detection-clean-architecture/README.md

 ## 🎓 Academic & Coursera Submission Note

-This project is designed to meet **academic integrity and Coursera submission standards**:
+This project is designed to meet **academic integrity and submission standards of TCS**:

 * Original implementation
 * Clean project structure